jmknoble/python-venv/README.md

 ## Command-line Autocompletion

-**python-venv** provides command-line [autocompletion][] for the [Bash][] command-line shell and compatibel shells, using the [argcomplete][argcomplet-pypi] Python package.
+**python-venv** provides command-line [autocompletion][] for the [Bash][] command-line shell and compatible shells, using the [argcomplete][argcomplete-pypi] Python package.

 For instructions on how to enable completion: